madityarafip/My-Machine-Learning/ML-Zoomcamp/Midterm-Project-Week-7/README.md

 ## Project Notebooks

 The notebooks file of this project can be seen in this [link](https://github.com/madityarafip/My-Machine-Learning/blob/main/ML-Zoomcamp/Midterm-Project-Week-7/MLZoomcamp_MidProject.ipynb).
 Objective of this project is to create a subscription services to predict the probability whether the potential client will subscribe to a term deposit or not (variable y = yes/no).
-So in this notebooks, I do some processing before I deploy my model to subscription services.
+So in this notebooks, I did some processing before I deploy my model to subscription services.
 The process includes:
 1. Data preparation
 2. Exploratory data analysis (EDA)
    What I do in this part: